By Alex Hurd – MiM & GMiM Student Recruitment Associate

 Pre-Covid students would have had an in-person introductory meeting with the clients and be shown around the office, thus meeting the key stakeholders within their organisational environment.
 Dominic explained how the adjustments to the project due to Covid do have their advantages: “These are some of the first students to do a full consulting project remotely, which could be a real distinguishing point for them when they move into recruitment process in the near future.”

 So, there you have it, a real insight into what you will be doing in the LondonLAB.
 You won’t be stepping into any laboratories, but you could be gaining experience helping London based clients make their next strategic business moves.

 LondonLAB Student Feedback

 You can read MiM2020 Echo Wang’s Case Study of her LondonLAB Experience here.

 “The client challenged us and supported us to produce a strong recommendation.
 It was great to work with them and understand the way their firm thinks about investment.”

 “I actually enjoyed working with a more NGO-type organisation, and think it really opened my eyes to an industry I hadn’t really considered before.”

 “The Faculty supervisor brought a very pragmatic approach to our LondonLAB project which helped the team maintain a focus on adding value instead of being distracted by unrealistic recommendations that we might have given to the client.”

-“I enjoyed the entire course from the virtual to working with my team on an actual project with a real company to the sessions with my Faculty supervisor.
-Overall, one of my favourite experience at LBS!”
+“I enjoyed the entire course, from the virtual, to working with my team on an actual project with a real company, to the sessions with my Faculty supervisor.
+Overall, one of my favourite experiences at LBS!”

 “Working with a client as a team alone and without the direct supervision of faculty.
 I think it is an important learning experience to be on your own in client meetings and having to sort out client issues as a team.
 At all times, however, I knew we could fall back on the qualified support of faculty and the LondonLAB team and never felt left alone.
 I very much appreciated that!”